 You should never ‘fly by the seat of your pants’ in fundraising.
 You are setting yourself up for failure if you go this route.
 Taking the time to develop a thorough fundraising plan will pay off in dividends and help you and your fundraising team stay on-task for years to come.

-This post was originally published in February 2016 and has been updated for freshness, accuracy, and comprehensiveness.
+This post has been updated in January 2020 for freshness, accuracy, and comprehensiveness.